Animal Husbandry

 Tuna, Seer fish, Mackerel, Ribbonfish, Anchovies, Sardines

-The global population continues to grow, and thus, the demand for protein-rich foods is also rising.
+The population of India is increasing, and with it, the demand for food, especially protein-rich food, is rising.
 Seafood is a rich source of protein.
 Thus, aquaculture can help fulfil this demand plagued by a limited supply of fisheries.
 It ensures a consistent source of seafood.

 Overfishing of threatened species is a major problem in India.
 It can have serious socioeconomic and ecological consequences.
 In the marine fish stock assessment, 8.2% of 135 fish stocks were found to be overfished.
 It included varieties of sharks, groupers, lobsters and croakers.